 An orchestra differs from an ensemble in that it includes a management function – the conductor.

 Members of a small ensemble consisting of two or three people tune up by reacting to each other directly.
-As the ensemble grows in size, they also use a rhythm or lead instrument for tuning.
+As the ensemble grows in size, they also use rhythm or lead instrument for tuning.

 In large groups, the separate role of conductor is needed: a manager who creates not music, but a symphony, cohesion.
 Instead of reacting to the movement of all (which is impossible when there is a large number of participants), musicians in an orchestra react to the conductor.
 And he, in turn, uses the passion and meaning of his movements to achieve the necessary, harmonious response.

-If we take the designated function of leader – one who unifies the interaction of a large group – and remove its passion and personality, it becomes bureaucracy.
+If we take the designated function of leader – one who unifies the interaction of a large group – and remove its passion and personality, it becomes a bureaucracy.
 An institution is an “orchestra,” within which “symphonity” or, more accurately, the idea of “symphonity”, becomes more important than the music itself.

-On the web, people interact via content, i.e. thorough a substance that is alienated and fixed.
+On the web, people interact via content, i.e. through a substance that is alienated and fixed.
 In other words, the alienation of the managerial role (the conductor) is replaced by the alienation of the content (the “musical material” itself).
-It’s possible to tune up not only to a single management centre, but also to a stream of already alienated and fixed, collectivised fragments of content.
+It’s possible to tune up not only to a single management centre, but also to a stream of already alienated and fixed, collectivized fragments of content.
 This stream on the Internet is also visible to other “players” in the “orchestra.”
 Moreover, even their reaction is visible; it becomes fixed in the arrangement of old content or in the emergence of new content.